 Ledger himself was working on his next film, “The Imaginarium of Dr Parnassus”, directed by Terry Gilliam, but he was having trouble sleeping.
-And he was taking pills to deal with his insomnia – pills that, on the night of January 21, he seems to have taken for too many of them.
+And he was taking pills to deal with his insomnia – pills that, on the night of January 21, he seems to have taken far too many of.
 Ledger was found dead in his room early the following morning By his housekeeper and his masseuse.

 He was later awarded the 2008 Academy Award for Best Supporting Actor, posthumously (only the second actor ever to win in that way).

 The Large Hadron Collider or LHC is the world’s largest and highest-energy particle accelerator.
 Built by the European Organization for Nuclear Research (CERN) with the intention of testing various predictions of high-energy physics, it lies in a tunnel beneath the Franco-Swiss border near Geneva, Switzerland.
 The LHC is 27 kilometres in circumference, and as low as 175 metres below ground level at its deepest points.